 Nitric Oxide is a chemical messenger that the cells use to communicate with one another.
 It is also apparent that Nitric Oxide has a powerful effect on genetic expression, and is known as a Pleiotropic Regulator.
 Essentially, the hormone switches genes on and off, changing the way that cells function.
 A few of the most important things that Nitric Oxide does are foster vasodilation, enhance immune system function, and facilitate neurotransmission.

 Beyond those functions, Nitric Oxide also encourages the growth and replication of cells.
-With regard to cancer, this can have both a positive and negative impact dependent upon external factors.
-In our global fight to cure cancer, therapeautic Nitric Oxide shows promise as a mechanism to boost the replication of healthy cells, combatting the effects of cancer treatments which damage both cancer cells and normal cells.
+About cancer, this can have both a positive and negative impact dependent upon external factors.
+In our global fight to cure cancer, therapeutic Nitric Oxide shows promise as a mechanism to boost the replication of healthy cells, combatting the effects of cancer treatments which damage both cancer cells and healthy cells.

-An article published in the Journal of Surgical Oncology in 2013 explains that the body of research thus far shows how Nitric Oxide can encourage cancer growth, specifically with regard to metastasis, invasion, cell cycle, apoptosis, and angiogenesis.
-In spite of this evidence showing how Nitric Oxide can agitate cancer, there is mounting evidence that, when applied in a strategic way, Nitric Oxide very well may have powerful anti-cancer properties.
+An article published in the Journal of Surgical Oncology in 2013 explains that the body of research thus far shows how Nitric Oxide can encourage cancer growth, specifically about metastasis, invasion, cell cycle, apoptosis, and angiogenesis.
+In spite of this evidence showing how Nitric Oxide can agitate cancer, there is mounting evidence that, when applied strategically, Nitric Oxide very well may have potent anti-cancer properties.

 The takeaway point is that elevated levels of Nitric Oxide can impair cancer growth.
 When Nitric Oxide levels are too low, the chemical exacerbates existing cancer tissue, though the exact levels which are considered too low are still under consideration.

 Numerous studies have shown that elevating Nitric Oxide Levels slows down tumor growth.
 For that reason, it may be prudent for you to consider taking steps to encourage healthy Nitric Oxide balance.